Board of Supervisors

 No Action Reported.

-Claim of Jacob Nicholson, Caitlyn Nicholson and L.N., a minor.
-Number
+Jacob Nicholson, Caitlyn Nicholson and L.N., a minor.
+Number of potential

 Regarding Item 51, the County agreed to resolve the three claims filed by Jacob